ABOUT US

 Our President and Board Officers

-Eric Chang, Vice President, is Coordinator of the East-West Center Arts Program where he manages gallery exhibitions, performing arts presentations, and community engagement activities.
+Eric Chang, President, is Coordinator of the East-West Center Arts Program where he manages gallery exhibitions, performing arts presentations, and community engagement activities.
 He was awarded the inaugural Taiko Center of the Pacific Fellowship, which brought him to Hawai‘i to study with taiko master Kenny Endo.
 He was executive director of Taiko Arts Center.
 He is a current board director of Arts Focus Southeast Asia and at the Performing Arts Presenters of Hawai‘i.
 A two-time recipient of the Folk and Traditional Arts Apprenticeship Grant from the Hawai‘i State Foundation on Culture and the Arts, and a 2017 Western States Arts Federation Emerging Leaders of Color fellow, Eric holds a B.S. in Electrical Engineering from University of California, Los Angeles.

 Alice Cabael Kaʻahanui, Secretary, is the Executive Director of the Moloka‘i Arts Center.
 Born and raised on Molokai, she recently moved back home after 15 years on O‘ahu where she was St. Andrew’s Priory Principal’s Assistant, Alumni Relations & Events Coordinator, and Kamaka Hawai‘i Office Administrator.
 She graduated from Chaminade University of Honolulu with a BA in Communications.
 The daughter of a Sakada and current homesteader with her husband and son, she has been doing Filipino & Hawaiian genealogy research for over 30 years with particular interest in Moloka‘i’s rich cultural history.